© Donal G. Burke 2013

 Pedigree showing the descent of the Muinter Lorcain from Forbhusach son of Anmchadh and the inter-relationship of the Síol Anmchadha, derived from the Book of Lecan.
 MacFirbisigh’s genealogy of the Síol Anmchadha gives Forbhusach as junior to Donnghalach but more senior than Fianghalach.

-By the late medieval and early modern period the Larkin family ancestral lands were located for the most part about the townland of Craughwell, at the western foot of Redmount Hill, in the parish of Kiltormer in Síl Anmchadha.
+By the late medieval and early modern period the Larkin family ancestral lands were located for the most part in the region about Redmount Hill, in the parishes of Kiltormer, Donanaghta and Clonfert in Síl Anmchadha.

 Tomás Ó Lorcain, who died in 1490, was described as ‘adhbhar ollamhan Ua Madadhain’, the prospective or intended Ollamh of O Madden.[v]